Medical prescription: Non-prescription drug prescriptions

 Some medical software requires a prescription.

 Legislation may define certain equipment as "prescription devices".
 Such prescription devices can only be used under the supervision of authorized personnel and such authorization is typically documented using a prescription.
 Examples of prescription devices include dental cement (for affixing braces to tooth surfaces), various prostheses, gut sutures, sickle cell tests, cervical cap and ultrasound monitor.

 In some jurisdictions, hypodermic syringes are in a special class of their own, regulated as illicit drug use accessories separate from regular medical legislation.
 Such legislation often allows syringes to be dispensed only with a prescription.

 History

 The idea of prescriptions dates back to the beginning of history.
 So long as there were medications and a writing system to capture directions for preparation and usage, there were prescriptions.
+The oldest known medical prescription text was found at Ebla, in modern Syria, and dates back to around 2500 BCE.